 That’s where I came in.
 As the Educational Content Producer, I worked with the teams at Jörgen Dance and George Brown College to create a pilot Virtual Dance Studio, an online dance training platform specializing in ballet instruction for all ages and stages.
 In just eighteen months, on a tight budget, we created 60 half-hour multi-cam instructional videos.
 I also engaged and oversaw the work of web developers to create a bespoke online subscription platform and retained consultants to build the business case and undertake market testing.

-When it launches in the fall of 2023, the Virtual Dance Studio will augment in-person dance training — whether at George Brown College, across the country, or around the world.
+When it launches in the spring of 2024, the Virtual Dance Studio will augment in-person dance training — whether at George Brown College, across the country, or around the world.
 The Virtual Dance Studio will also generate revenue for the Jörgen Dance company, even as it augments the profile of, and drives enrolment to, George Brown College’s dance program.